 Grijpstra en de Gier

-Steeman teamed up with Dutch crime novelist Janwillem van de Wetering for two comic stories based on the latter's novel series about the detective duo 'Grijpstra en De Gier'.
-Van de Wetering was personally involved in the plots of both 'De Mosseleters' and 'De Kat van Brigadier De Gier', which were serialized in Leeuwarder Courant between 1 May 1984 and 22 April 1985, and collected in album format by Musting/Loeb in 1985.
-The second story also appeared in newspaper De Telegraaf.
-While Steeman applied a fully realistic drawing style for the first 'Grijpstra en De Gier' story, he returned to semi-realism for the second one.
+Teaming up with Dutch crime novelist Janwillem van de Wetering, Steeman created two comic stories based on the author's novel series about the detective duo 'Grijpstra en De Gier'.
+Van de Wetering was personally involved in the plots of both 'De Mosseleters' and 'De Kat van Brigadier De Gier', which were serialized in Leeuwarder Courant between 1 May 1984 and 22 April 1985, and collected in book format by Musting/Loeb in 1985.
+The second story was also serialized in the newspaper De Telegraaf.
+While Steeman applied a fully realistic drawing style for the first 'Grijpstra en De Gier' story, he turned to semi-realism for the second one.
 'Grijpstra en De Gier' was also adapted into two films starring Rijk de Gooijer as Grijpstra and Rutger Hauer/Peter Faber as De Gier (1979, 1987), as well as a TV series starring Jack Wouterse and Roef Ragas/Waldemar Torenstra (2004-2007).

 'Grijpstra en De Gier' (1984).